 Of note, this is the type of challenge that I don’t see as limited to a particular time or limiting you from participating in multiple challenges.
 You can easily do another challenge (or just read as you wish) and check off more countries as you read.

-And, you can get a FREE PDF to track your Around the World Reading Challenge.
+Get a FREE PDF to track your Around the World Reading Challenge

 Around the World Reading Challenge